Updated on January 13, 2021 by Asher Fergusson

 Camping – you’ll most likely be camping out during your trip to Yosemite, so bring plenty of warm layers for chilly evenings, and comfortable clothes for lounging around your campsite.
 Sweat wicking or water resistant clothing will be best.
 Don’t forget to bring crocs or sandals, too, to give your feet a chance to breathe when you’re not hiking or exploring.

-What NOT to bring to Yosemite
+What NOT to Bring to Yosemite

-3) DON’T TAKE expensive electronics or valuables: You won’t have any need for expensive valuables and electronics during your trip, so leave those things at home.
+You won’t have any need for expensive valuables and electronics during your trip, so leave those things at home.
 If something is truly essential, bring it, but keep it safely guarded!

-4) DON’T PACK fancy clothing: You’ll be spending all of your time in Yosemite hiking and camping, so you won’t have any need to wear fancy clothing.
+You’ll be spending all of your time in Yosemite hiking and camping, so you won’t have any need to wear fancy clothing.
 If it’s something you’d be upset to have ruined by the elements, leave it behind.

-6) DON’T TAKE heavy books: If you plan to do some reading during your trip, opt for a lightweight kindle instead of bringing a ton of heavy books.
+If you plan to do some reading during your trip, opt for a lightweight kindle instead of bringing a ton of heavy books.
 You’ll be glad you brought less with you when you’ve got to carry everything on your back!

 What clothing should I NOT wear to Yosemite? – (Click to expand)